Paouky/paouky-docs/docs/getting-started/quickstart/install.md

 # Install

 !!! tip "GUI Wallet"
-    To use Grin with a graphical user-interface, see [community wallets](../community-wallets.md).
+    To use Grin with a graphical user interface, see [community wallets](../community-wallets.md).

 The *Quickstart* series will guide you in your first steps of installing a Grin node, creating a wallet, and making a transaction.